CoderDojoSV/beginner-python/Day-7/README.md

 ###Part 1 - The Snake

 What variables do we need to create for the snake?
-How can the computer remember it's size, position, and color?
+How can the computer remember its size, position, and color?
 What would be good variable names for these?
 (Hint: this will go in SECTION 1 of the code.)

 How can you draw the snake on the screen?
 Look back at your previous projects for an example of how to draw a circle.
 (Hint: this will go in SECTION 5 of the code.)